 Add one more and find the sum!
 In Ski Racer: Two-Digit Addition and Finding 1 More, first graders think about addition and patterns of one more.
 It’s a great opportunity for students to practice their number and pattern recognition skills while playing a fun math game.
 This engaging resource highlights addition with two-digit numbers up to 100.

 Young mathematicians will get addition practice with this Adding Fish Game.
 In this fun interactive game, students help Birdie and Cuz-Cuz find the total number of fish they've won.
 Children will move the goldfish to Birdie and Cuz-Cuz's individual fish bowls, and then total them up.
 This resource provides a great visual representation of addition to help first graders grasp this math concept.

-Addition within 20 and missing factors take center stage in this interactive math game!
-Players use their math knowledge and addition prowess as they try to match each equation to its missing factor.
+Addition within 20 and missing addends take center stage in this interactive math game!
+Players use their math knowledge and addition prowess as they try to match each equation to its missing addend.
 As they play, each equation and each round will give first graders practice recognizing addition facts and patterns that will help them identify the missing numbers.

 This bubble buster game helps students to practice their skills with addition to 10.
 Students are asked to touch two numbers to make 10 as quickly as possible, graduating to more challenging levels as they play.
 Learning addition within 10 is crucial to gaining math fluency, which is especially the focus in first grade.

 Give young learners an opportunity to hone their addition skills with the game Match: Addition Within 10 and Missing Factors!
 Ideal for first grade math students learning or reviewing single-digit addition, this online learning activity challenges children to match incomplete equations with their missing numbers.
 With several rounds of play, this game will help kids start committing basic addition facts to memory.